AndyIsBuilding/calorie_counter/README.md

 action buttons for the most common foods and manual entry for when I'm trying that new dish at a restaurant.

+## Features
+- Quick-action buttons for common foods
+- Manual entry for any food
+- Daily summary with total calories and protein
+- Historical daily summaries
+- Intra-day food recommendations based on calorie and protein goals

 Styling is minimal and intentionally built quickly to get the job done.

+# Technologies Used
+- Flask
+- Tailwind CSS
+- SQLite
+- HTML
+- JavaScript

 Deployed on PythonAnywhere.com